Coding4fun2012/VirtualHook/README.md

 ## Build

-(__ATTENTION__: Hook may fail if the target method is compiled to be inlined.
-However, such optimization would not apply to debuggable application.
-Therefore, please make sure that the __VirtualHook app is built with debuggable option on__.)

 Import and build the project in Android Studio(__with Instant Run disabled__).
 There are four modules:

 - `app`.
 This is the VirtualApp application module.